 Kansas CPA Requirements

-Kansas is a two-tiered state, meaning a certificate will be issued upon passing the CPA Exam, and a license will be issued upon gaining work experience.
-The KSBOA works closely with the National Association of State Boards of Accountancy (NASBA) and the American Institute of Certified Public Accountants (AICPA) to administer the CPA Exam and process licenses.
+Kansas is a 2-tiered state, meaning a certificate will be issued upon passing the CPA Exam, and a license will be issued upon gaining work experience.
+The KSBOA works closely with the National Association of State Boards of Accountancy (NASBA) and the American Institute of Certified Public Accountants (AICPA®) to administer the CPA Exam and process licenses.

 |

-In order to sit for the CPA Exam and gain CPA licensure in Kansas, candidates must obtain a baccalaureate or higher-level degree from an institution/university recognized by the KSBOA.
-Candidates must furthermore complete a minimum of 150 semester hours that includes the following:
+To sit for the CPA Exam and gain CPA licensure in Kansas, candidates must hold a bachelor’s degree or higher from an institution/university recognized by the KSBOA.
+Candidates must furthermore complete a minimum of 150 semester hours that include the following:

 - 42 semester hours in Business and General Education.
 Includes courses in:

-- Courses on macro and microeconomics, and one upper-division economics course
+- Macro and Microeconomics, and 1 upper-division economics course

-- At least two courses in business law
+- At least 2 courses in Business Law

-- Information systems and applications course, equivalent to at least 200-level course
+- Information Systems and Applications course, equivalent to at least a 200-level course

 - Finance